senlin/so-customizer-hide-menu/readme.txt

 Donate link: https://so-wp.com/donations
 Tags: customizer, menu, navigation menu, appearance, hide, remove Requires at least: 4.3
-Tested up to: 5.4
+Tested up to: 5.6.2
-Stable tag: 1.1.2
+Stable tag: 1.2.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Hides the Navigation Menu from the Customizer so as not to confuse anyone.
+Removes the Navigation Menu paqnel from the Customizer.

 == Description ==

 Whilst many people have opposed the decision, the navigation menu interface was forced into the Customizer.

-As there are many people who don't have to time to explain this to all existing clients, this plugin simply hides the menu panel/section from the Customizer.
+As there are many people who don't have to time to explain this to all existing clients, this plugin simply removes the menu panel/section from the Customizer.

 We support this plugin exclusively through [Github](https://github.com/senlin/so-customizer-hide-menu/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.